 - Choose the amount of distortion correction.
 To do this, use the slider.
 It starts in the middle at 100.
 To apply less correction, slide it to the left until you're happy with the results.
 Like this:

-Here's an example of the end result.
+Here are some examples with the original side-by-side with the corrected versions.
 The first image was shot using the default wide field of view.
 The second is after Lightroom's lens corrections have been applied.
+These were all shot with a GoPro HERO5 Black, but the same principle applies with other GoPro models.

 The corrections here aren't the same thing as free-for-all conversion between the fields of view.
 If you've shot in wide mode, you can apply a correction that is basically the same thing as converting to Linear FOV.
 But if you've shot in Linear FOV in camera, you can't magically convert that back to the wide view.